 - Cimelia – XIX–XXI c. publications of specific museal value, outstanding for its way of printing, illustrations, form or typography (230 items).

 - Orientalistics – XIX–XX c. publications in languages of Asian nations (about 50 items).

-- Rubricelia – XVIII–XX c. liturgical-informational calendars for clergymen (about 90 items).
+- Rubricelia – XVIII–XX c. liturgical-informational calendars for clergymen (96 items).